hypre-space/hypredrive/docs/usrman-src/interfaces_cpp.rst

 ``hypredrive::driver::get_solution_values_raw`` returns the same HYPREDRV-owned host pointer as ``HYPREDRV_LinearSystemGetSolutionValues``.
-On GPU builds, calling it migrates/synchronizes the solution to host memory before the pointer is returned.
+On GPU builds, this method moves or synchronizes the solution to host memory before it returns the pointer.

 Installation
 ------------

 When ``HYPREDRV_ENABLE_CPP=ON``, CMake installs ``hypredrive.hpp`` and
 exports the ``HYPREDRV::CXX`` target.
-Downstream projects should link that target instead of manually adding include directories.
+Link downstream projects to this target instead of adding include directories manually.